samuelepedrazzi/Python_Robotic_Simulator/README.md

 The aim of the robot, as already said, is to move around the circuit clockwise, grabbing silver tokens if there are some alog the path.
 In this paragraph let's analize only the part regard to the movement.
-Main problems to make the robot move safely are
+The two main problems to make the robot move safely are to face up to the collision avoidance from golden tokens, which represent the wall or the perimeter of the circuit,